Children playing and loving chess

 younger than ever before, through stories

 At Chess At Three, we understand the profound benefits of chess and the effectiveness of learning through storytelling.
 Our mission is to stand as the authority in early childhood development by extending the benefits of chess through the power of storytelling.
-Teaching all our children, as young as the age of three to play and love chess, developing their minds for greater success in all facets of their future lives.
+Our approach creates a fun and interactive learning environment which teaches 100% of our children, as young as the age of three, to play and develop a love for chess.
+This love for chess has our children playing beyond the classroom environment, enhancing the benefits and developing their minds for greater future success in all facets of their lives.

 Chess is mental weightlifting.
 Any encounter with the game increases the player's mental capacity: developing strategic thinking, creative problem solving, and working memory.

 Particularly in children, the game of chess helps develop individual self control and focus, as the structure of the game requires forethought and strategic planning.

 Chess is a difficult game to learn and play, requiring endurance through a single match, and determination to return to the game after a hard fought defeat.

 Our cloud-based curriculum gives teachers access to lesson plans, instructional videos, tips, interactive moments, physical movement "chessercizes", and guidelines for gameplay at each level of development.